 In use for several decades, the F-15 is one of the primary fighter jets used by the U.S. Air Force.
 The F-15 Eagle has earned its elite reputation from its unmatched maneuverability and acceleration speeds.
-While many F-15s are still in use today, the Eagle has its origins in the 1960s.
-Various F-15 models have seen upgrades over the years, but through it all the fighter jet has remained at the cutting edge of aviation technology.
+While many F-15s are still in use today, the Eagle originated in the 1960s.
+Various F-15 models have seen upgrades over the years, but the fighter jet has remained at the cutting edge of aviation technology.

 History of the F15 Jet

-The F-15 was originally commissioned by the U.S. Air Force in 1969.
-The original F-15 Eagle fighter jet was designed and manufactured by McDonnell Douglas, which has since been absorbed by Boeing.
-After initially winning the contract in 1969, McDonnel Douglas unveiled the first F-15 jet, the F-15A, in 1972.
+The F-15 was initially commissioned by the U.S. Air Force in 1969.
+The original F-15 Eagle fighter jet was designed and manufactured by McDonnell Douglas, which Boeing has since absorbed.
+After winning the contract in 1969, McDonnell Douglas unveiled the first F-15 jet, the F-15A, in 1972.
 The F-15 was designed to be a small, ultra-maneuverable fighter jet.
 The initial design was for a single-pilot fighter jet that could fly multiple missions and offer consistent air superiority.

-In the years since, numerous updated F-15 models have been introduced to fill larger needs for the Air Force.
-The F-15B was the second model introduced, and was used for training purposes.
-The only major change was the introduction of a second pilot station for the experienced pilot trainer.
+In the years since, numerous updated F-15 models have been introduced to fill the more extensive needs of the Air Force.
+The F-15B was the second model introduced and used for training.
+The only significant change was introducing a second pilot station for the experienced pilot trainer.

-Subsequent models have added advanced technology and equipment for greater performance and versatility across missions.
+Subsequent models have added advanced technology and equipment for greater mission performance and versatility.
 Every update to the F-15 fighter jet over the years has been geared toward an even greater flying experience.
-Many of these upgrades rely on advancements to its on-board computing system which aids pilots in flight.
-The F-15 is still used today by the U.S. Air Force, as well as NASA and several other nations around the world.
+Many of these upgrades rely on advancements to its onboard computing system, which aids pilots in flight.
+The F-15 is still used today by the U.S. Air Force, NASA, and several other nations worldwide.

 Building the F15 Fighter Jet

 When the U.S. Air Force commissioned the F15 fighter jet, the goal was to build a high-speed, lightweight military aircraft.
-To achieve this, McDonnel Douglas used primarily a combination of aluminum and titanium in the F-15’s design.
-The titanium wing support structures reduce the plane’s weight significantly compared to steel, while also improving aerodynamics.
+To achieve this, McDonnell Douglas used a combination of aluminum and titanium primarily in the F-15’s design.
+The titanium wing support structures reduce the plane’s weight significantly compared to steel while improving aerodynamics.

 The original design of the F15 Eagle was excellent at maintaining air superiority, as intended.
 However, the lightweight, single-pilot F15 jet was not viable for air-to-ground missions or missions relying on heavier payloads.
 The F15-D was introduced to meet demands for such missions.
 This version, introduced in 1979, featured two pilot stations, sacrificing some maneuverability for heavier payload.